UFHealth/ufhealth-require-image-alt-tags/readme.txt

 2. Upload the zip file to the `/wp-content/plugins/` directory
 3. Unzip
 4. Activate the plugin through the 'Plugins' menu in WordPress
+5. All images will now require alt text.
+There are no settings to worry about.
+To disable the feature simply disable the plugin.

 == Changelog ==

+= 1.1.3 =
+* Add ufhealth_alt_tag_disclaimer filter to edit copy

 = 1.1.2 =
 * Check for image as media type for standard insertion box to allow other file times to be added.